 People may be rude or confrontational

-Your looks may make someone feel really jealous, threatened, and competitive.
-Or you might remind them of one of the popular jerks who picked on them in high school.
+Your looks may make someone feel jealous, threatened, and competitive.
+Or you might remind them of one of the popular kids who picked on them in high school.
 Either way, they act subtly or overtly hostile around you.

 People may be guarded and defensive